jidongxiao/CSCI1200-DataStructures/hws/01_spotify_playlists/README.md

 ```

 For all 3 commands, the output.txt contains the updated playlist.
 We have provided sample input & output files.
 Examples of using command line arguments can be found on the course webpage: [Programming Information](https://www.cs.rpi.edu/academics/courses/spring24/csci1200/programming_information.php).

-You should implement very simple error checking to ensure that 5 or 6 arguments are provided and that the input and output file streams are successfully opened.
-You should also check that the value for the fifth argument is valid.
-Your program should exit gracefully with a useful error message sent to std::cerr if there is a problem with the arguments.

 ## Handling Music Tracks with the Same Title